-This is going to be such a beautiful movie, we can tell!
+Disney’s Christopher Robin is going to be such a beautiful movie, we can tell!
+We’ve been feeling emotional ever since we saw the first teaser trailer, and now the film is coming out so soon (August 3, to be exact)!
 We got the chance to talk to Christopher Robin director Marc Forster about what it’s like to bring this story to the masses.
 Read our interview below.

 What drew you to wanting to direct Christopher Robin?